-Diabetes is a serious, chronic, generally progressive health condition that affects an astounding 30 million Americans.
-An additional 84.1 million adults have pre-diabetes, a condition where blood sugar levels are higher than normal, but not high enough yet to be diagnosed with type 2 diabetes.
-Furthermore, complications resulting from diabetes have caused more U.S. deaths than breast cancer and AIDS combined.
+Diabetes affects an astounding 1.2 million Australians and over 250,000 New Zealanders.
+An additional 2 million Australians and nearly 700,00 New Zealanders have blood sugar levels high enough to qualify as pre-diabetes.
+It is a serious chronic health condition.
 Even so, there is a prevailing perception that diabetes is not a serious disease.
-Many people may feel embarrassed, ashamed or guilty for having diabetes.
+And many people may feel embarrassed, ashamed, or guilty for having diabetes.

 Diabetes-related stigma can impact psychological and physical health.
 Studies have shown that health stigma is associated with depression, low self-esteem, embarrassment, loneliness and anger.
-It has been reported that people with diabetes often feel judged on what they eat, how they look and how much they exercise.
-In turn, they may feel uncomfortable to make food choices in front of others.
-Many reported doing certain things to hide their condition, such as avoiding social activities, skipping their medicines, not monitoring blood glucose regularly or injecting insulin only in public toilets or at home.
+People with diabetes often feel judged on what they eat, how they look, and how much they exercise.
+In turn, they may feel uncomfortable in making food choices in front of others.
+Many reported doing certain things to hide their condition, such as avoiding social activities, skipping their medicines, not monitoring blood glucose regularly, or injecting insulin only in public toilets or at home.